Steiner systems $S(2,4,2^m)$ supported by a family of extended cyclic codes: Introduction

 A (finite) {\em incidence structure} is a triple $(V, \cB, I)$ such that $V$ is a finite set of $v$ elements called {\em points}, $\cB$ is a set of $k$-subsets of $V$ with $1 \le k \le v$, and $I \subseteq V \times \cB$ is an incidence relation between $V$ and $\cB$.
 The incidence relation $I$ is given by membership, i.e., a point $p \in V$ and a block $B \in \cB$ are incident if and only if $p \in B$.
 In the following, we may simply denote the incidence structure $(V, \cB, I)$ by a pair $(V, \cB)$.
 A $t$-$(v,k,\lambda)$ {\em design} (or $t$-design, for short) with $t \leq k$ is an incidence structure $(V,\cB)$ such that any $t$-subset of $V$ is contained in exactly $\lambda$ blocks~\cite{BJL99}.
 We denote the number of blocks of a $t$-design by $b$, and a $t$-design is called {\em symmetric} if $v = b$.
 A $t$-design that has no repeated blocks is called {\em simple}.
 Throughout this paper, we consider only simple $t$-designs with $t < k < v$.
 By a simple counting argument, we have the following identity, which restricts the parameters of a $t$-$(v,k,\lambda)$ design.

 In particular, a $t$-$(v,k,\lambda)$ design is referred to as a {\em Steiner system} if $t \ge 2$ and $\lambda = 1$, and is traditionally denoted by $S(t,k,v)$.

 In the literature, the most studied Steiner systems are those with parameters $S(2,3,v)$ ({\em Steiner triple systems}), $S(3,4,v)$ ({\em Steiner quadruple systems}), and $S(2,4,v)$.
 It was proved in~\cite{Hana61} that a Steiner system $S(2,4,v)$ exists if and only if $v \equiv 1$ or $4 \pmod{12}$.
-Infinite families of Steiner systems $S(2,4,v)$ include the following: \begin{itemize} \item $S(2,4,4^n)$, where $n \ge 2$ (affine geometries). \item $S(2,4,3^n+\cdots +3 + 1)$, where $n \ge 2$ (projective geometries). \item $S(2,4,2^{s+2} - 2^s + 4)$, where $s > 2$ (Denniston designs). \end{itemize} For surveys on such Steiner systems, the reader is referred to~\cite{CM06,RR10}.
+Infinite families of Steiner systems $S(2,4,v)$ include: $S(2,4,4^n)$, where $n \ge 2$ (affine geometries); $S(2,4,3^n+\cdots +3 + 1)$, where $n \ge 2$ (projective geometries); $S(2,4,2^{s+2} - 2^s + 4)$, where $s > 2$ (Denniston designs).
+For surveys on such Steiner systems, the reader is referred to~\cite{CM06,RR10}.
 It is open if the Steiner systems $S(2,4,v)$ listed above are supported by a linear code.
+We answer this problem affirmatively by investigating the Steiner systems $S(2,4,2^m)$ supported by a family of extended cyclic code for all even $m \ge 4$.

-Very recently, Ding constructed an infinite family of Steiner systems $S(2,4,2^m)$ for all $m \equiv 2 \pmod{4} \geq 6$ with a family of extended cyclic codes, which are affine-invariant~\cite{Ding18}.
-In this paper, we follow up the work of Ding~\cite{Ding18}, prove that a family of extended binary cyclic codes hold Steiner systems $S(2,4,2^m)$ for all $m \equiv 0 \pmod{4} \geq 4$, and also determine the parameters of other $2$-designs supported by this family of extended cyclic codes.
-The result of this paper together with the work of \cite{Ding18} shows there is an extended binary cyclic code that can support a Steiner system $S(2,4,2^m)$ for each even $m \geq 4$.
+Recently, Ding constructed an infinite family of Steiner systems $S(2,4,2^m)$ for all $m \equiv 2 \pmod{4} \geq 6$ from a family of extended cyclic codes, which are affine-invariant~\cite{Ding18}.
+As a follow-up of~\cite{Ding18}, in this paper, we prove that a family of extended binary cyclic codes hold Steiner systems $S(2,4,2^m)$ for all $m \equiv 0 \pmod{4} \geq 4$, and also determine the parameters of other $2$-designs supported by this family of extended cyclic codes.
+The result of this paper together with the work of \cite{Ding18} shows that there is an extended binary cyclic code that can support a Steiner system $S(2,4,2^m)$ for all even $m \geq 4$.
 Hence, the work of this paper complements that of \cite{Ding18}.

 The remainder of the paper is organized as follows.
 In Section~\ref{sec-pre}, we will recall linear codes, and introduce two general methods in constructing designs from linear codes, the latter of which will be employed in Section~\ref{sec-main}.
 After recalling a type of affine-invariant codes, we will determine the weight distribution of their dual codes, and then explicitly compute the parameters of the underlying Steiner systems from these codes.
 In Section~\ref{sec-con}, we will conclude the paper and present several open problems.